 The Organic Cotton range of jumpers and accessories are made out of new cotton fleece, which is GOTS certified as organic and is produced in Turkey.
 The GOTS certification ensures organic processes are used from fibre production to dying processes.

-- Creation of our accessories range.
+- Creation of my accessories range.

 - Designs on greetings cards.

 Some fabric scraps are donated to local textile recycling initiatives.
 My aim for 2021 is to link up with a textile recycling facility to ensure even the smallest scraps can be recycled.

 All orders are wrapped in recycled tissue paper with brown paper tape and cotton twine, which can be either reused or recycled.
 Depending on the size of the order, they will then be posted in any of the following:

 - A biodegradable plastic mailer bag, with can be composted either at home or used in your food waste bin.